 NB This will be 100%, unashamedly indicative of my own personal political leanings: pretty left.
 I’m absolutely interested in healthy debate but if you disagree, don’t be a douche about it.
 Let’s discuss with respect and get on with our lives.

 Here we are, on the eve of perhaps the most important General Election in decades – one we were promised wouldn’t be happening and yet…and yet.
 I can’t tell you who to vote for and I wouldn’t want to, that decision is incredibly personal and down to you and you alone.
-I can stress the stress the importance of tomorrow’s poll though.
+I can stress the importance of tomorrow’s poll though.

 We are collectively teetering on the very edge of a choice about the kind of country we want to live in and it is every single eligible voters responsibility to be involved in that process.

 It would be incredibly easy, especially in the wake of the events of the last fortnight, to feel disillusioned, disengaged and like actually you don’t really give a s**t.
 Or that it won’t affect your life.
 Or that your vote doesn’t really matter.
 The last election was decided by just 5,000 votes.
 You have a voice, use it.

 Use it for the right reasons.
 The ‘right’ reasons are probably not because your ‘family have always voted that way’ or you probably once read some definitely absolutely indisputably true article about Jeremy Corbyn’s secret back covering tattoo of Chairman Mao.